otrekw/azure-docs.de-de/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="erfinverse"></a>Erfinverse

-Gibt den Wert der umgekehrten Erf-Funktion zurück.
+Gibt den Wert der umgekehrten `erf`-Funktion zurück.

 ### <a name="exponentialintegralein"></a>ExponentialIntegralEin